 Caution: Starting from version 2.2.0, E-Maj no longer supports PostgreSQL versions prior 9.2.
+Starting from version 3.0.0, E-Maj no longer supports PostgreSQL versions prior 9.5.
 If an older PostgreSQL version is used, it must be updated before migrating E-Maj to a higher version.